codifycli/codify/README.md

       --debug            Print additional debug logs.

 DESCRIPTION
-  Generate an execution plan to apply changes from a codify.json file.
+  Generate an execution plan to apply changes from a codify.jsonc file.

-  This plan lists all the changes Codify needs to make to apply the codify.json file.
+  This plan lists all the changes Codify needs to make to apply the codify.jsonc file.
   The plan will not be executed.
 Behind the scenes, Codify performs a refresh scan to determine the current configuration and installed resources, then compares them with the desired configuration to compute the execution plan.